Cardiac Diagnostic Procedures

 View Profile

 Dr. Guerrier is director of the Cardiac Electrophysiology (EP) Program and also directs the cardiac rhythm device management, pacemakers and automatic external defibrillators (AEDs) at Le Bonheur.
 She also is an interventional electrophysiologist with advanced training in this subspecialty.
 She completed her training in pediatric cardiology and pediatric electrophysiology at Cincinnati Children's Hospital Medical Center.
 Dr. Guerrier is certified by the American Board of Pediatrics with a cardiology subspecialty.
-She is an assistant professor with the University of Tennessee Health Science Center.
+She is an associate professor with the University of Tennessee Health Science Center.

 Cardiac MRI